-How do I start a conversation about mental health?
+How do you start a conversation about mental health?

-You don't need to be an expert on mental health to talk about it.
-It's often the everyday things that make a difference – like asking ‘How are you?’ or sending a text.
+You don't need to be an expert to talk about it.
+And it's often the small things you do and say that can make a big difference to someone – like asking ‘How are you?’ or dropping them a text to say hello.

 Print off our tips card as a reminder